 This course is a continuation of CHE 493A so that students have an opportunity to complete their research projects that they have started the previous semester.
 They write a research paper based on analysis and interpretation of their experimental results under the guidance of a faculty member.
 Consideration is given to possible submission to a journal in the field.
 Oral presentations to the campus community may be given as opportunities arise.
 Class meets for one 2-hour period.
 Prerequisite: CHE 493A.
 Annually, Spring.

 Computer Science and Computer Information Systems

-Kian Pokorny, Ph.D., Associate Professor of Computer Science/Computer Information Systems; Chair, Division of Computer Science/Computer Information Systems; klpokorny@mckendree.edu; (618) 537-6440; Clark Hall TA202
+Kian Pokorny, Ph.D., Assistant Professor of Computer Science/ klpokorny@mckendree.edu; (618) 537-6440; Clark Hall TA202